-- base The SymPy indexed base object or vectors whose symmetry is to be set. - symms The generators of the symmetry.
+- base The SymPy indexed base object or vectors whose symmetry is to be set.
+Their label can be used as well. - symms The generators of the symmetry.
 It can be a single None to remove the symmetry of the given base. - valence (int) When it is set, only the indexed quantity of the base with the given valence will have the given symmetry. - set_base_name If the base name is to be added to the name archive of the drudge.